-Whether you're physically active or a dedicated couch potato, muscle tightness is a common condition that, if left unaddressed, can lead decreased joint range of motion and postural misalignment.
-Depending on the degree of muscle tightness, you can employ a variety of therapies and treatments that can provide either instant or gradual relief.
+Whether you're physically active or a dedicated couch potato, muscle tightness is a common condition.
+If left unaddressed, this stiffness can lead to decreased range of motion and postural misalignment.
+What often works best is combining therapies that loosen tight muscles, for both instant relief and long-term, preventive treatment.

 Go for the Stretch